Updated: Jun 8

-The following will be based on the legitimacy of the review: if they followed the protocol provided by The Phoenix and the user manual, did they divert from it, and how many variables there were to their story that affected their experience (other types of ED, are they P.E enthusiasts, Do they have health conditions limiting their success, do they make poor lifestyle choices that affect their performance in the bedroom, etc.).
+The following will be based on the legitimacy of the review: if they followed the protocol provided by The Phoenix and the user manual, did they divert from it, and how many variables there were to their story that affected their experience (other types of performance issues they experienced, are they P.E. enthusiasts, Do they have health conditions limiting their success, do they make poor lifestyle choices that affect their performance in the bedroom, etc.).

 Good & Bad Reviews of The Phoenix

 With all of that being said, let’s begin!

 1. “Initial Review: The Phoenix Acoustic Wave Ultrasound by Launch Medical”

 This review on The Phoenix holds the most upvotes on Reddit in the erectile dysfunction subreddit.
 There are approximately 60 comments from anonymous men talking about the device (a few that have used it as well) including the original poster who politely replied to some of the comments.
 It appears that this user became more responsive to PED5i (Viagra/Cialis) as he progressed through his Phoenix treatments.
 Unfortunately, this review was in 2021 (not that current) and the user apparently deleted his account or his account was deleted by moderators? (hence why the name says “deleted” at the top).
 However, the story of this 47 year old man is very up-lifting.

 it appears the user (according to his story) is a P.E enthusiast (P.E stands for penis enlargement) and he discloses that he used to abuse penis pumps prior to doing Phoenix treatments (over pumping or penis pumping to extreme pressures can cause injury and damage to the penile tissues).
 Also, The Phoenix uses Li-ESWT technology and not ultrasound, which is a completely different waveform.
 My guess is he was probably misinformed by his Urologist, which I quote below: